dCache/dcache/docs/TheBook/src/main/markdown/config-xrootd.md

 dCache will support different tokens during the same client session, as well as different tokens on source and destination endpoints in a third-party transfer.

-To enable scitoken authorization on an xrootd door, use "authz:scitokens" to load the authorization plugin.
+To enable scitoken authorization on an xroot door, use "authz:scitokens" to load the authorization plugin.

 Here is an example layout configuration: